PiranitaGomez/HRStreamer/README.md

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.
 Please see CONTRIBUTING.md for more details.

+Unity side
+===
+There is a C# script for LSL receiver located at Assets/LSLreceiver.cs The scene is extremely simple; it just shows the received HR readings.
+It's located at Assets/Scenes/SampleScene.unity

+There is a LSL plug in in the menu bar LSL->Show Streams.
+It opens a pane to see the LSL streams found.
+The HR stream comes with Name="HeartRate", Type="DataLayer", HostName="localhost", DataRate=0 (which means irregular rate).